What is a Precis, Format, Outline, and Examples

 A precis is, therefore, a summation of written discourse.

-While different scholars continually come up with better definitions of precis, it all boils down to a clear, logical, and concise summary of a text.
+While different scholars continually come up with better definitions, it all boils down to a clear, logical, and concise summary of a text.

 A precise seeks to preserve the essential ideas of a passage in minimal words.

 It is different from a critical analysis that gauges a writer’s arguments based on the evidence provided in an article.